K-drama, the shortened name for Korean TV drama, has been receiving a heightened buzz this year, especially during the quarantine.

 Similar to Shakespeare’s Romeo and Juliet, the main characters come from opposing backgrounds.
 The drama showcases an elite South Korean heiress who was paragliding when she got into an accident and landed in North Korea when the wind was too strong.
 She then met and fell in love with a North Korean captain of the elite forces – assisting and protecting her from harm whilst trying to figure out how to get her home.
 Wonder if these lovers have to overcome all the crazy encounters just like Romeo and Juliet?
 You’ll need to watch to find out.

 This is the very first original Korean drama to be produced by Netflix, with high production costs amounting to over US$1 million per episode.
-Based on the webcomic series “The Kingdom of Gods” set in the Joseon Dynasty, a mysterious plague brings people back from the dead and transforms them into zombies hits the kingdom.
+Based on the webcomic series “The Kingdom of Gods” set in the Joseon Dynasty, a mysterious plague that brings people back from the dead and transforms them into zombies hits the kingdom.
 Sound a little close to home?
 Season two is available to stream now.

 One of the most hyped new Korean dramas of 2020, the story revolves around Park Sae Ro Yi.
 He got expelled from school and even sent to prison due to getting in a fight with a CEO of an important company’s son.
 Sae Ro Yi then opened a restaurant in Itaewon, Seoul, but also takes revenge against people who have hurt him and his family.